Snow cover

 Key results

-• The number of days with snow cover are decreasing along the Pacific coast of Canada, most of the Canadian Arctic, and along the Rocky Mountains
+• the number of days with snow cover have decreased along the Pacific coast of Canada, and through most of the Canadian Arctic, southern Ontario, northern Quebec and the Maritimes

-• The number of days with snow cover are increasing along southern Canada and central British Columbia
+• the number of days with snow cover have increased in parts of Alberta, Saskatchewan, Manitoba, northern Ontario and eastern British Columbia

 Long description

-The map shows the spatial pattern of trends in snow duration in Canada from the 1999 to 2023 snow year.
-Most of western Canada and the Canadian Arctic is experiencing decreasing number of snow days, while most of the southern Canada is experiencing increasing numbers of snow days.
+The map shows the spatial pattern of trends in snow duration in Canada from the 1981 to 2025 snow year.
+Most of western Canada, the Maritimes and the Canadian Arctic is experiencing decreasing number of snow days, while most of the southern prairie region is experiencing increasing numbers of snow days.

 How this indicator was calculated

-Note: Snow cover duration trends indicate general increasing or decreasing of number of snow days in Canada over time from 1999 to 2023 due to a combination of climate change and natural variability.
-Warm colours (yellow to red) indicate shorter snow cover duration; cool colours (blue) indicate longer duration.
+Note: The pattern of trends in snow cover duration reflects a combination of climate change and natural variability.
+Warm colours (yellow to red) indicate a trend toward shorter snow cover duration; cool colours (blue) indicate a trend toward longer duration.

-Source: United States National Ice Center (2024) Interactive Multisensor Snow and Ice Mapping System (IMS).
-Departures calculated by Environment and Climate Change Canada (2024) Climate Research Division, Climate Processes Section.
+Source: Environment and Climate Change Canada (2026) Climate Research Division, Climate Processes Section.

-Snow cover duration is variable from year to year, with long term trends resulting from a combination of changes related to climate warming and natural variability (year-to-year differences in regional weather patterns).
-Because statistical significance of the trends has not yet been evaluated, it is not possible to establish where trends represent a climate response and where they predominately reflect natural variability.
+Snow cover duration is variable from year to year, with long term trends resulting from a combination of climate warming and natural variability (for example, year-to-year differences in regional weather patterns).
+Currently, there is insufficient information to establish where trends represent a climate response and where they predominately reflect natural variability.

 Snow water equivalent